upendra333/EVZIP-SMARO/database/README.md

 2. Set up Supabase client in the app (see `src/lib/supabase.ts`)
 3. Test connection from the frontend
 4. Proceed with building the UI components
+5. Set up GitHub Actions secrets for keep-alive (see above)